First National Bank of Tanzania

-First National Bank Tanzania (FNBT), is a commercial bank in Tanzania.
+First National Bank Tanzania (FNBT), was a commercial bank in Tanzania.
 It is one of the commercial banks licensed by the Bank of Tanzania, the national banking regulator.
-It is a subsidiary of South Africa-based FirstRand Group.
+It was a subsidiary of major South African financial institution FirstRand.

-FNBT is a small commercial bank in Tanzania.
+The bank ceased operations in 2022, after being acquired by Exim Bank.

 History

 The bank commenced operations in Tanzania, in July 2011, following the issuance of a commercial banking licence by the Bank of Tanzania, the country's central bank and national banking regulator.
 Its headquarters and main branch are located in Dar es Salaam, the national capital and largest city in the country.

 Ownership

-As of May 2012, FNBT stock is 100% owned by the FirstRand Group, a large financial services provider, based in South Africa, with subsidiaries in about 10 sub-Saharan countries, as well as in Australia and India.
+As of May 2012, FNBT stock was 100% owned by the FirstRand Group, a large financial services provider, based in South Africa, with subsidiaries in about 10 sub-Saharan countries, as well as in Australia and India.
 The stock of the group is listed on the Johannesburg Securities Exchange (JSE), where it trades under the symbol: FSR.